AcademySoftwareFoundation/tac/process/lifecycle.md

 ### Expectations

-Incubation Stage projects should provide a quarterly report to the TAC outlining its progress on completing the requirements for the Active Stage.
+Incubation Stage projects should provide a quarterly report to the TAC outlining its progress on completing the requirements for the Adopted Stage.

-Every 12 months, each Incubation Stage project will be reviewed by the TAC to assess its progress towards graduating to the Active Stage.
-If the project has not met the requirements for graduating to the Active Stage, the TAC may renew the project at the Incubation Stage for another 12 months with a majority vote of the TAC.
+Every 12 months, each Incubation Stage project will be reviewed by the TAC to assess its progress towards graduating to the Adopted Stage.
+If the project has not met the requirements for graduating to the Adopted Stage, the TAC may renew the project at the Incubation Stage for another 12 months with a majority vote of the TAC.

 It is expected that Incubation Stage projects graduate to the Adopted Stage within 2 years from moving to the Incubation Stage.
 In the case of an Incubation Stage project that is not renewed with ASWF, the trademark and any assets will be returned to the project maintainers or an organization they designate.